 This week's RTE Late Late Show line-up revealed

-Colette Ryan was just two years old when she disappeared while on holiday with her family 44 years ago, and wandered a staggering two miles away from the then Mosney holiday camp in Co Meath.
-Almost five decades later since the ordeal, we meet Colette and hear the story of how she was found.
+Derek Ryan, Mick Flavin, Mike Denver, Dominic Kirwan, Margo, Louise Morrissey and Mary Duff will bring us on a trip down memory lane with a tribute to Hank Williams, including tracks such as Hey Good Looking and I Saw the Light; and we’ll roll out the “Wagon Wheel of Fortune”, with team captains Fred Cooke and Anna Geary leading Michael English, Trudi Lalor and our audience superfans in a battle to win the coveted trophy.

-In the month of World Autism Day, we’ll also be meeting Nicholas Ryan Purcell who is a budding filmmaker with Asperger syndrome, and Ryan will be joined by three mothers and their three children to discuss the realities of living with autism.
+Ryan will also catch up with the legendary Daniel O’Donnell, but will the duo take to the stage to perform?

-Only on The Late Late Show, RTÉ One, Friday, April 26 at 9.35pm
+All of this (and some surprises too) only on The Late Late Show Country Special, RTÉ One, Friday, May 3 at 9.35pm.

 Leave your comment